-In financial year 2018, the following standards and interpretations revised or issued by the International Accounting Standards Board (IASB) were applicable for the first time for the BayWa Group.
+In financial year 2018, the following standards and interpretations revised or issued by the International Accounting Standards Board (IASB) were applicable for the first time for the BayWa Group:

-Standard Applicable from Likely changes Impact on financial reporting Amendments to IAS 40 Transferé of Investment Property оглоглуота These amendments govern the conditions is which a property under construction or development, that was proviously recognised under inventories, can be recognised as a property held as a financial investment (and vice versal in the event of a charge in use.
-No muserum impact FRIC 92 Fareign Currency Transpetions and Advance Consults after 01/01/2015 This interpretation claimles which exchange rate should be used to translate a foreign currency translation if a company pays or receives an advance consideration if the underlying asset or income or expense term is recognised at a later date, the amount of the advance consideration is to be translated at the exchange rate applicable on the date on which the advance payments was first recognised.
-No muler at Impact Amendment to FRS 2 Share-based Payment 01/01/2018 These amendments concern a variety of clarifications regarding the recognition of phare-based transactions, particularly in terms of classification and measurement.
-No material impact IFRS9 Financial instruments 01/01/2018 This new standard supersedes the provisions suncerning the classification and measurement of financial assets previously contained in IAS 39 and includes new regulations on hedge accounting.
+Standard Applicable from Likely changes Impact on financial reporting Amendments to IAS 40 Transfers of Investment Property 01/01/2018 These amendments govern the conditions in which a property under construction or development, that was previously recognised under inventories, can be reclassified as a property held as a financial investment (and vice-versa) in the event of a change in use.
+No material impact IFRIC 22 Foreign Currency Transactions and Advance Consideration 01/01/2018 This interpretation clarifies which exchange rate should be used to translate a foreign currency translation if a company pays or receives an advance consideration.
+If the underlying asset or income or expense item is recognised at a later date, the amount of the advance consideration is to be translated at the exchange rate applicable on the date on which the advance payments was first recognised.
+Nó material impact Amendment to IFRS 2 Share-based Payment 01/01/2018 These amendments concern a variety of clarifications regarding the recognition of share-based transactions, particularly in terms of classification and measurement.
+No material impact IFRS 9 Financial Instruments 01/01/2018 This new standard supersedes the provisions concerning the classification and measurement of financial assets previously contained in IAS 39 and includes new regulations on hedge accounting.
 Requirements concerning the recognition of impairment losses have been replaced by the expected loss model.
-The impact of IFRS 9 is presented below IFRS 15 Reverue from Contracts with Customers 01/01/2018 FRS 15 combines requirements on revenue reads abon that were previously apread across a number of different standards and interpretations.
-If also defines standard basic principles to go seem the amount and point in time or period of time in which revenue transactions across all sectors and categories are to be read FRS 15 supersedus the IAS 13 Revenue and IAS 11 Construction Contracts standards in particular.
-The pact of IFRS 15 and the Clarification of IFRS 15 Revenue from Contracts With Customers 01/01/2013 The amendments concern clarification of the identification of contractive tologations, the case if callion of a company at a principal or an agent, as well at the realisation of revenue fram issued licences at a particular point in time or over a specific period of time.
-In addition, it specifies the francitional requirements for the simplification of first time application. befow Various improvements to IFRS (2014-2009) 01/01/2015 The amendments from the annual improvement cycle 2014-2016 percent minor changes and adjustments to the IAS 28 and IFRS 1 standards, with first time application from 01/01/2019.
-No present Impact
+The impact of IFRS 9 is presented below.
+IFRS 15 Revenue from Contracts with Customers 01/01/2018 IFRS 15 combines requirements on revenue realisation that were previously spread across a number of different standards and interpretations.
+It also defines standard basic principles to govern the amount and point in time or period of time in which revenue transactions across all sectors and categories are to be realised.
+IFRS 15 supersedes the IAS 18 Revenue and IAS 11 Construction Contracts standards in particular.
+The impact of IFRS 15 and the associated clarification is presented Clarification of IFRS 15 Revenue from Contracts with Customers 01/01/2018 The amendments concern clarifications of the identification of contractual obligations, the classification of a company as a principal or an agent, as well as the realisation of revenue from issued licences at a particular point in time or over a specific period of time.
+In addition, it specifies the transitional requirements for the simplification of first-time application. below.
+Various improvements to IFRS (2014-2016) 01/01/2018 The amendments from the annual improvement cycle 2014-2016 concern minor changes and adjustments to the IAS 28 and IFRS 1 standards, with first-time application from 01/01/2018.
+No material impact